dreitagebart/nextjs-sap-btp/README.md

 The standalone build bundles all Node.js dependencies so the CF droplet needs no `npm install` at runtime.

+For container builds, the app is built in a Node.js builder stage and runs in a Bun runtime stage.

 Start locally:

 ```bash